copyninja/copyninja.info/content/development/golang_spake2_ecc.rst

 draw a line on elliptic curve which passes through point `P` and `Q` it intersects the curve at 3rd point `R`.
 Inverse of point `R` is `-R` and is the result of addition of 2 points `P` and `Q`.
-This is easy geometrically but for computers we need to represent this with algebraic notation.
+This is easy geometrically but for computers, we need to represent this with algebraic notation.
 This is where the *slope of line* comes to picture, another academic topic which I learnt without actually knowing its real world application.